jezzsantos/queryany/samples/ri/README.md

 The RI has tried not to be too strongly opinionated about the layout and naming of files/folders/assemblies on disk, other than to assume that in a small to medium sized product you too would likely split your projects/components into logical, testable layers for maintainability, reuse and future scalability (scale out), as your product grows.

-> Note: Some of the naming conventions here are de-bateable and perhaps not to your liking.
+> Note: Some of the naming conventions here are debatable and perhaps not to your liking.
 That's cool too.
 We have named them in the way we have, primarily so that you can at a glance understand the intention of them.
 We would chose a different naming convention in a real product too.

 The RI solution demonstrates strict discipline around decoupling and separation of concerns, both of which manage _accidental complexity_ as things change and as the codebase grows.
 Which is the primary concern of yours.